auth0/docs/articles/connections/calling-an-external-idp-api.md

 ---
 # Call an Identity Provider API

-Once you successfully authenticate a user with an external Identity Provider (IdP), such as Facebook or GitHub, the IdP often includes an Access Token in the user profile it returns to Auth0.
+Once you successfully authenticate a user with an external Identity Provider (IdP), such as Facebook or GitHub, the IdP often includes an <dfn data-key="access-token">Access Token</dfn> in the user profile it returns to Auth0.

 You can retrieve and use this token to call the IdP's API.